MewsSystems/gitbook-connector-api/guidelines/taxation.md

 # Taxation

-## Legal environments and Tax codes
+## Legal environments, tax environments, and tax codes in Mews

 Each property (enterprise) in Mews is created with a legal and tax environment corresponding to the region in which it is located.
 This cannot be changed once the property has been created in Mews' database.